Futureglobe/Simpico_IssueTracker/README.md

 </p>

-This GitHub repository acts as a public issue tracker for the application Simpico: A simple and useful application to find and download free icons for your projects
+This GitHub repository acts as a public issue tracker for the application Simpico: A simple and useful application to find and download icons for your projects